Seirdy/seirdy.one/content/posts/spoiler-element.md

 ### Presentation

 `details` is a block element; `spoiler` can be either an inline or block element.
 A few words within a paragraph can be hidden behind a spoiler. `details` tends to work more effectively on larger sections of content.
-A `summary` should obscure content, but not the size of said content; it _obscures_ content without _removing_ it.
+A `spoiler` should obscure content, but not the size of said content; it _obscures_ content without _removing_ it.

 For printouts, behavior should mirror `details`.
 Print hidden if it's hidden in the browser, and print revealed if it's been revealed in the browser.